storm77/universal-systemless-installer/README.md

  5. reboot</BR>

 <B>how do i know what version of xposed i need ?</B>
- run the xposed installer by dvdandroid or run the xposed-usi-*.zip both will show which version you need
+ run the xposed installer by dvdandroid</BR>
+ or run the xposed-usi-*.zip</BR>
+ both will show which version you need</BR>
 ##########################################################################################

 <B>bugs/problems:</B>